harvest-to-order/OFN-User-Guide---Master/basic-features/groups/embed-a-group-page.md

 ## How to Embed a Group Page

-**1\) Contact your local Harvest To Order team**
+**1\) Contact your Harvest To Order team**

-First of all, you’ll need to contact [your local Harvest To Order team](https://harvesttoorder.com/Harvest To Order-local/) and let them know you want to embed your Harvest To Order group page in your website.
+First of all, you’ll need to contact [your Harvest To Order team](https://harvesttoorder.com/Harvest To Order-local/) and let them know you want to embed your Harvest To Order group page in your website.
 You’ll need to provide them with your external domain. eg. regionalgroup.com.au so they can grant permission for your website to communicate with Harvest To Order.

 **2\) Adding Custom HTML to your website**